DarssiniRamesh/task-management-system-5554/to_do_backend/README.md

 Never hardcode or commit secrets.
 Always use environment variables.

+## CORS and Logging

+- CORS is configured via CORS_ALLOW_ORIGINS (comma-separated).
+Defaults to permissive in dev.
+- Structured JSON logging is enabled with safe context only (no PII).
+Centralized exception handlers return safe messages for validation and server errors.

 ## Database options and behavior

 - SQLite (local dev): When ENVIRONMENT=development or DATABASE_URL starts with sqlite,